-During 2006, MDH conducted 19,145 tests for pesticides and industrial contaminants in community water systems.
-One of the tests exceeded the drinking water standard for trichloroethene.
-The violation occurred in the city of Bayport (population 3,131, Washington County).
-The city has been issuing public notices about the situation to its residents as it builds a new water treatment plant that will remedy the problem.
+During 2007, MDH conducted 21,948 tests for pesticides and industrial contaminants in community water systems.
+One water system had a violation for tricholoroethene that extended into 2007.
+The affected system, the city of Bayport (population 3,131, Washington County), remedied the problem with a new water treatment plant and is now back in compliance.